mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 # Exercise 1.9: Lagrange's equations<a id="sec-10"></a>

-This exercise has us deriving Lagrange's equations in steps for three different systems.
+This exercise asks us to derive Lagrange's equations in steps for three different systems.
+Is this conscionable, given that we have the computer available to do the algebra for us?
+I think that this exercise is good practice for understanding the syntax, and maybe for refreshing your memory of how to symbolically manipulate derivatives.

+But I'm feeling more and more that we're in the middle of a thicket of exercises that are smugly attempting to show us how bad life is with pencil and paper, and how nice a computer algebra system can be.
+These paper-and-pencil problems are going to get harder and harder, while they stay trivial in Scheme.

-You should do this on paper, then go look at Exercise 1.12 for the Scheme code that implements each Lagrangian and shows the steps required to get to Lagrange's equations.
+Decide for yourself.
+Exercise 1.12 solves implements each Lagrangian in Scheme and demonstrates the steps required to get to Lagrange's equations; I do buy that it would be difficult to do this without a good handle on the syntax.

+Give it a try, then go examine exercise 1.12.

 # Exercise 1.10: Higher-derivative Lagrangians<a id="sec-11"></a>

-Exercise:
+The only reason that the Lagrangians we've been considering don't take any local tuple components beyond velocity is that the physics of our universe seems concerned with updating velocities and nothing beyond.
+Newton's second law gives us an update rule for the velocities in a system, and we picked the Lagrangian so that Lagrange's equations would match Newton's second law.

+But the formula for action works just as well if the Lagrangian takes many, or infinite, derivatives of the original coordinates.
+This exercise asks us to:

 > Derive Lagrange's equations for Lagrangians that depend on accelerations.
 In particular, show that the Lagrange equations for Lagrangians of the form \\(L(t, q, \dot{q}, \ddot{q})\\) with \\(\ddot{q}\\) terms are
 >